openconfig/grpctunnel/doc/grpctunnel_design.md

 During registration, a client will send a `Target` message to register its target (ID and type).
 The server will check if the target is already registered.
-It will return an error message if already existed, or return an accepted ack message otherwise.
+It will return an error message not accepted (e.g. target already exists) or return an accepted acknowledgement message otherwise.
 A target addition handler will be called.

 Once the tunnel is up running, subsequent addition and deletion of targets are also supported.